Haruray/chesstwo/README.md

 ## SECOND PHASE OF PROJECT--START!
 So, i completed basic mechanic with 3 different class.
 Now, i'll start the second phase of this project : Multiple pawn with different classes!
 Each player now will have pawns with 3 different classes : Gladiator, Guardian, and Ninja.
-I'll add new ability to each classes as a addition.
+I'll add new ability to each class as a addition.
 Stay tuned!